goodoldneon/terraform-examples/simple-autoscaling/README.md

 1. Run `ssh ubuntu@<instance-ip>` to SSH into the instance.
 1. Run `sudo apt-get install stress` to install `stress`.
 1. Run `stress --cpu 2 timeout 300` to add CPU load.
 1. Browse to CloudWatch in your AWS console.
-You should eventually see the `example-cpu-scaleup` alarm.
+Within a few minutes, you should see the `example-cpu-scaleup` alarm.
-1. Browse to EC2 in your AWS console.
-You should eventually see the 2nd EC2 instance.
+1. Browse to Auto Scaling Groups in your AWS console.
+Within a few minutes, you should see the "desired" instance count change to 2.
+Soon after, the "instances" count should change to 2.
 1. Stop `stress` in the 1st EC2 instance.
 1. Browse to CloudWatch in your AWS console.
 You should eventually see the `example-cpu-scaledown` alarm.
-1. Browse to EC2 in your AWS console.
-The 2nd EC2 instance should eventually terminate.
+1. Browse to Auto Scaling Groups in your AWS console.
+Within a few minutes, you should see the desired instance count change to 1.
+Soon after, the instances count should change to 1.